 What is Divorce Mediation?

-1. Residential Or Commercial Property Distribution (Assets/Liabilities).
+- Residential Or Commercial Property Distribution (Assets/Liabilities).

-2. Child Custody and Parental Responsibility
+- Child Access and Parental Responsibility

-3. Child Maintenance/Support
+- Child Maintenance/Support

-Family Mediation is versatile and confidential.
-It offers you and your spouse a way to settle the conflict between you in a way that assists you to work together as parents.
+Family Mediation is versatile, holistic and confidential.
+It offers you and your ex spouse a way to settle the conflict between you in a way that assists you to work together as parents.
 This is very important if you have children and should communicate with your ex-spouse after you are separated.
 Mediation produces interaction in between the couple, which can then be used when they need to discuss issues in referring to the kids.
 Absence of interaction may have been among the primary factors for their divorce.
 Mediation has the ability to help the couple learn to communicate once again, if only for the sake of the children, and make their post-divorce relationship better than their wed one.

 A divorce mediator is impartial and does not represent either parent.
 That means the mediator is unable to make recommendations to either party.
 They must maintain neutrality regardless of the situation.